SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

 \end{align*}
 $$

 In the above set of productions, the second production is the basis case and the first production is the inductive case.
-Before we explain how to use these set of productions to represent a string like `number + number + number`, we need to define a new concept.
+Before we can use this set of productions to represent something like "number + number + number", we need to define a new concept.

-If we designate a non terminal as a *start symbol* in a set of productions, we have a context-free grammar.
+In a set of productions, if we designate a non terminal as a *start symbol*, we have a context-free grammar.

 <div class="definition">
   <p class="definition-title">Definition 1: Context-Free Grammar</p>